Friday, July 11, 2025

 John 3:3 — Did Jesus Say “Born Again” or “Born from Above”?

-The basis for a common doctrinal misunderstanding is found in John 3:3, where Jesus speaks with Nicodemus:
+As I mentioned the basis for this common doctrinal misunderstanding is found in John 3:3, where Jesus speaks with Nicodemus:

-“Truly, truly, I say to you, unless one is born from above (gennēthē anōthen), he cannot see the Kingdom of God.”
+“Truly, truly, I say to you, unless one is born from above (gennēthē aōthen), he cannot see the Kingdom of God.”

 The key word here is (aōthen), which means “from above,” “from heaven,” not palin— “again” in the sense of temporal repetition.